android/input-samples/CommitContentSampleIME/README.md

 this app as a keyboard by navigating to *Settings > Languages & Input > Virtual Keyboard > Manage Keyboards*.
 This keyboard can then be accessed by pressing the virtual keyboard icon in the lower-right hand corner of the display while in a text field.
+Without default Activity Android Studio might not let you 'run' the application.
+Generating an apk file should work fine.

 [1]: https://android-dot-devsite.googleplex.com/preview/image-keyboard.html